Chapter 11 Bankruptcy: What Is It and What Happens Next?

 By working together, parties can enhance overall value in a reorganization so that the debtor gets a fresh start and creditors receive greater recoveries than in liquidation.
 Bankruptcy is supposed to be a collaborative process that is designed to build consensus.
 However, it can be challenging to rebuild trust and credibility in order to agree upon an exit strategy.
 Amid uncertainty and volatility, fatigued parties who view bankruptcy as a zero-sum game can frustrate the process and destroy value for everyone.

 Restructuring experts provide clarity during times of disruption.
 By understanding the bankruptcy process from multiple perspectives, restructuring experts help navigate multi-party negotiations to reach a successful outcome.
 Restructuring experts serve as a reliable bridge between financial, legal, and operational issues to improve inefficiencies, strengthen financial reporting, fortify internal controls, address liquidity hurdles, and provide guidance throughout the turnaround process.
 Experiences from prior cases enable restructuring experts to anticipate issues, predict outcomes, and avoid common pitfalls.
 By developing creative strategies and resolving disputes, restructuring experts enhance value for both debtors and creditors.

 Chapter 11 reorganization is not necessarily terminal for a business.
 It can provide relief from unsustainable debt levels, the ability to unravel burdensome contracts, and breathing room to develop a plan.
 Once a debtor and its creditors reach agreement, the business starts fresh with a new balance sheet.

-Located in Houston, United States
+Located in Houston, TX, United States

 Member since December 11, 2017